-It is worth remarking that we establish these two results under necessary condtions.
+It is worth remarking that we establish these two results under necessary conditions.
 These results allow in particular to develop optimal finite dimension reduction techniques for such highly relevant applications, which are currently not available.

 The structure of this note is as follows.
 In section \ref{sec2}, we start by introducing the necessary notation and terminology.
 In section \ref{Herglotz}, we establish the existence of a functional Herglotz's theorem.
 For this, we make precise the concept of an operator-valued measure and the notion of operator-valued kernel functions.
 In section \ref{Gcram}, Herglotz's theorem is used to prove a generalized functional Cram{\'e}r representation for a large class of weakly stationary Hilbert-valued time series, including those with discontinuities in the spectral measure and long-memory processes.
 Finally, a Karhunen-Lo{\`e}ve expansion on the frequency components in the Cram{\'e}r representation is applied in order to obtain a harmonic principal component analysis of the series.